 Henry O. Patterson, Ph.D.

 Dr. Patterson retired in 2007 as founder and Coordinator of the Applied Psychology Program, and Assistant Professor of Psychology, at the Pennsylvania State University, Berks College, in Reading, PA.
-Although retired, he has taught part-time at Penn State Berks and Alvernia University, and since 2008, he has been an Adjunct Professor at Albright College in Reading teaching advanced psychology courses in the Adult Degree Completion Program in Organizational Development/Applied Psychology.
+Since retiring from full-time teaching, he has taught part-time at Penn State Berks and Alvernia University, and from 2008 to 2016, he was an Adjunct Professor at Albright College in Reading teaching advanced psychology courses for Adult Degree Completion Program in Organizational Development/Applied Psychology.